 Navigating and fulfilling these demands can be frustrating, adding yet another layer of complexity to an already difficult process.

-What could be the reason for CoS delays?
+What Could Be the Reason for CoS delays?

-The Home Office is particularly determined to limit the number of migrants entering the UK and is prioritising employment opportunities for local talent.
-As a result, there has been a noticeable increase in the rejection of COS applications, as well as delays in processing requests.
+The Home Office is particularly determined to limit the number of migrants entering the UK.
+It is especially prioritising employment opportunities for local talent.
+As a result, the Home Office is increasingly rejecting COS applications, as well as delaying the processing.
 According to statements made by the Home Secretary ‘In the space of 4 years, net migration rose by almost 5 times to a record high – that shows the serious damage that was done to the immigration system, the lack of proper controls in place, and the over-reliance on a big increase in overseas recruitment’.

 The Home Office has adopted stricter measures, focusing heavily on rejecting non-genuine and doubtful allocation requests.

-While this process can be complex and stressful, Our business immigration specialists are experienced in managing such requests on a daily basis and we are here to assist you with any queries or concerns you may have regarding CoS challenges.
+While this process can be complex and stressful, our business immigration specialists are experienced in managing such requests on a daily basis, and we are here to assist you with any queries or concerns you may have regarding CoS challenges.
 Our expert team understands the Home Office’s expectations and will advise you in implementing the necessary sponsor management systems and processes for your business to smooth out the complete sponsorship process, please speak to a member of our immigration law team for a seamless sponsorship and onboarding procedure, and hire the new talent without any unnecessary stress and hurdles.

-The 2025 Outlook
+The 2025 Outlook – New Sponsor Management System

 Although it is unlikely that any major updates in the immigration policy will happen in 2025; however, there are several key operational changes due to occur in the next 12 months that employers need to be aware of that could significantly impact their overseas employees wanting to travel to the UK.

 One of the notable changes is that the UK Government is in the process of updating the Sponsorship Management System (SMS), the online portal through which companies manage their sponsor licences and issue Certificates of Sponsorship to overseas workers they wish to the current SMS has been in operation since the UK Government first introduced the Points Based System.
-The government aims to make the SMS portal more user- friendly and insightful and easier for sponsor licence holders to meet their immigration compliance duties and responsibilities.

 Additionally, the Home Office has increased the Sponsor Priority slots by almost double to 100 per day.
 The service now operates from 7 am to 5 pm, Monday to Friday, this is fantastic news for sponsors, as it provides greater access to the priority service and supports employers in hiring overseas talent.

 The increase in priority slots brings hope for the potential sponsors who are trying to hire overseas workers urgently.
 However, with the UK Government under increasing pressure to reduce net migration—which is currently at a record high level, we are also seeing increasing scrutiny of applications.
 Additionally, there is an upturn in Home Office immigration compliance activity, and we expect this trend to continue in 2025.
+If you are dealing with Sponsor Licence issues, we highly recommend that you contact A Y & J Solicitors.
+Our firm has more than a decade of experience in dealing with UK Sponsor Licences.